Brian Harrison (Texas politician)

-Brian Edward Harrison (born May 19, 1982) is an American government official who served as chief of staff of the United States Department of Health and Human Services (HHS).
-He ran for the United States House of Representatives in the 2021 special election for Texas's 6th congressional district, gaining 10.8% of the vote and placing fourth in a field of 23 candidates.
-He won the special election race for the Texas House of Representatives District 10 on September 28, 2021.
+Brian Edward Harrison (born May 19, 1982) is an American government official who has represented the 10th district in the Texas House of Representatives since winning a special election for the seat in 2021.
+He previously served as chief of staff of the United States Department of Health and Human Services and ran for the United States House of Representatives in the 2021 special election for Texas's 6th congressional district, gaining 10.8% of the vote and placing fourth in a field of 23 candidates.
+The election was won by state representative Jake Ellzey.
+Harrison ran in and won the ensuing special election for Ellzey's state house seat on September 28, 2021.

 Education

-Harrison earned a Bachelor of Arts degree in economics from Texas A&M University.
+A graduate of Ovilla Christian School, Harrison earned a Bachelor of Arts degree in economics from Texas A&M University.

 Career

 From 2005 to 2009, Harrison held positions at the Department of Health and Human Services, Social Security Administration, United States Department of Defense, and Office of the Vice President of the United States during the Presidency of George W. Bush.

 After leaving government service in 2009, he was the director of healthcare practice at the DCI Group, a public affairs consulting group.
 In 2011, he was a delegate at the annual American-German Young Leaders Conference organized by the American Council on Germany.
 Harrison then worked at his father's homebuilding business, Harrison Homes.
 From 2012 to 2018 he owned and operated a Dallas, Texas, dog-breeding business called Dallas Labradoodles.

 During the Presidency of Donald Trump, Harrison was appointed deputy chief of staff in the Department of Health and Human Services (HHS) and promoted to chief of staff when his predecessor departed in June 2019.
 Harrison coordinated the HHS early response to the COVID-19 pandemic before those responsibilities were transferred to Robert Kadlec in February 2020.
+According to Harrison, he worked “closely” with Dr. Anthony Fauci and was "an integral leader of the development of Operation Warp Speed."